superm123/SnapSpend/README.md

 DOnt consider project done if it compiles it needs to be 100% functional

-When runnign test use the PW_TEST_HTML_REPORT_OPEN = "never" variable to avoid getting stuck
+When running test use the PW_TEST_HTML_REPORT_OPEN = "never" variable to avoid getting stuck
  $env:PW_TEST_HTML_REPORT_OPEN = "never"
 >>
 >> # Run Playwright tests